La Centrale, one of the most beautiful climb in the Calanques.

 parking of Luminy, follow the main trail going to the Col de Sugiton.
 From the Col, follow the green and yellow trail going to La Grande Candelle.
 Pass a very large turn on your right with a training cliff above (Le virage).
 There take a small trail to the left over several sharp bends.
 Then you enter the Candellon couloir which lies on the left side of the Grande Candelle.
 Take that couloir until you reach the foot of the 'Arête de Marseille', take a black trail to your right, going east to reach the start of La Centrale.
 It is in the centre of the main wall with brown overhangs very high up the wall.
 The line starts between two spurs.

 L1: either the 'historical' start with much vegetation, a crack (5b) or better immediatly to the right of the crack and staright in the slab, 30 m sustained 6a.

 L2: Small step to get to the first peg, then a thin crack getting steep.
 Belay in a hollow.
 6a+/6b sustained.
 50m with first pitch.

 L3: Start overhangs, good holds for a mantelshelf, then a nice sustained crack - 6a+/6b.
 30 m.

 L4: the crux and best pitch.
 Magnificent dihedral to start, then a traverse going up to the left.
 Delicate, balanced climbing.
 6a+/6b.
 40m.

 The last pîtchL5: Very short but very strenuous over 8 m.
 6c or A0.
 Good ledge above.

 Get up to the ridge and to the summit (easy).
 Beautiful views.

 Way down1h30.
-From the summit, come back on your tracks to find an abseil anchor.
-20 m will get you to a small trail which gets you the Col de La Candelle.
+From the summit, go to the opposite side to find an abseil anchor.
+20 m will get you to a small trail which gets you the Col de La Candelle on your left.
 From there well marked trails will get you either to Morgiou or to Luminy.